-The Dalai Lama, spiritual head to Tibet's Buddhists, arrived in Rome on Saturday (29 September 1973) at the start of a six-week European tour.
+Background: The Dalai Lama, spiritual head to Tibet's Buddhists, arrived in Rome on Saturday (29 September 1973) at the start of a six-week European tour.
 It is the first time the 38-year-old religious leader has ever left Asia.
 On arrival, he said his visit was "purely cultural, religious and private, with no political implications whatsoever."

 The main purpose of his stay in Italy, he said, was to meet Pope Paul VI.
 On Sunday, during the meeting which was at the Dalai Lama's request, the Pope referred to Asia as "the cradle of ancient religions and human traditions which are highly held in deep veneration."
 Leaving Rome on Monday (1 October), the Dalai Lama is due to visit Austria, Denmark, West Germany, Ireland, the Netherlands, Norway, Sweden, Switzerland and the United Kingdom.

 The Dalai Lama, "God-King" ruler of Tibet, went into exile in India in 1959 after the failure of an uprising against the Chinese.
 He heads some 60,000 Tibetans who have settled in India since Tibet came under Chinese rule in 1950.